 What is redis?

 Redis is an open-source, in-memory key-value data store.
 Redis is very fast and can be used as a cache, database, queue, and message broker.
 In most cases, people use Redis as an in-memory dataset.
-Based on your use case, you can persist your data periodically dump to a disk.
-We can use Redis from most of the programming languages.
+Based on your use case, you can persist your data periodically to dump it on a disk.
+We can use Redis from most programming languages.